Its-All-About-the-Journey/100daysofcode/README.md

 # 100daysofcode
 A group of us will be following https://www.udemy.com/course/100-days-of-code and meet up once a week to have open discussions.
 Day/Time TBD.

-If you want to join us visit: https://artofneteng.com/iaatj and let us know in the #devnetasc channel.
+If you want to join us visit: https://artofneteng.com/iaatj and let us know in the #100daysofcode channel.

 # Setting up environment
 ```